FiGS® is a unique non-contact inspection tool that completely transforms Cathodic Protection surveying for submerged marine structures.

 Knowing the exact condition of your cathodic protection system allows for an accurate assessment of remaining service life – this can only be achieved using FiGS®

-Versatile applications of FiGS® in cathodic protection survey
+Versatile Applications of FiGS® in Cathodic Protection Survey

 The FiGS® system revolutionizes the way cathodic protection surveys are conducted across various subsea assets.
 Designed generally for oil & gas and offshore renewable industry users, FiGS® brings unparalleled precision and efficiency to assessing the integrity of pipelines, jackets, and submerged structures, whether exposed or buried.